aws-samples/amazon-sagemaker-secure-mlops/predeploy-iam-setup.md

 ```

 ### Dev account deployment
-Run the follwing steps in the **dev** account.
+Run the following steps in the **dev** account.
 Dev account is the account where the SageMaker Studio environment will be deployed.

 #### Step 0
 Deploy the setup stack set execution role in each of the **staging** and **target** accounts.
 This step is only needed if: